samsmits/SonnenburgLab_Public/Visualizations/Heatmap/readme.md

-# Heatmap vis using D3
+# Heatmap Visualization using D3

 I generated a Heatmap [pseudo-]class in Javascript for the extinction paper.
 There were some visual elements that I included in the paper (background coloring of rows, headers, lines between groups) that were partly hackishly written and in some cases hard-coded in order to generate quickly.
 I've stripped most of those elements from the code, leaving the main Heatmap class from which we can build up.